drmaize/C3S-LAA/README.md

 <h1 id="parameters">
 Parameters
 </h1>
-User input parameters need to be written by modifying the parameters.py file Here is an sample parameter file data:
+User input parameters need to be written by modifying the parameters.py file.
+Here is an sample parameter file data:

     ### User input parameters for C3S-LAA